- Building Approvals

 Professional Certification Group will check your application against the Development Consent as well as the Building Code of Australia and if compliant, issue you with a Construction Certificate as your approval to build the structure.

-You will still need to appoint a PCA to have all Critical Stage Inspections carried out and at the end of construction; Professional Certification Group if acting as the PCA will inspect the building before issuing an Occupancy Certificate.
+You will still need to appoint a Principal Certifier to have all Critical Stage Inspections carried out and at the end of construction; Professional Certification Group if acting as the Principal Certifier will inspect the building before issuing an Occupancy Certificate.

 Unless the work is Exempt or Complying Development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008, you will require a Development Consent.